AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 Lastly we are still using the second row on the left-hand matrix but now we are using the 2nd column within our right-hand matrix.
 So we take the product of the element in position (2,1) within the left-hand matrix and the element in position (1,2) in the right-hand matrix.
 Then we add this by the product of the element in position (2,2) in the left-hand matrix and the element in position (2,2) within the right-hand matrix.
 This gives us our final value for the position (2,2) in our new matrix.

-Just remember left-hand matrix uses rows and right-hand matrix uses
+Just remember left-hand matrix uses rows and right-hand matrix uses columns.
+Rows go left to right and columns go up to down.
+As well as remember when you are calculating the new matrix element value within a matrix position